PaoloAlessio/dnd-generator.nvim/README.md

     author = "Your Name",  -- You can change it to your name so the !header snippet will adapt }
 ```
-## Contributing
-Pull requests are welcome!
-If you want to add new name lists, features or fix bugs, feel free to open an issue or submit a PR.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 #### Measurement Unit:
 For *non-FreedomUnit-Users* like me, you can change the unit system: